matthew-godin/Licode/doc/miscellaneous/rest-api-server/README.md

 ## Reload Packages

-Run the following command to reload the Deno packages.
+Run the following commands to reload the Deno packages.

 ```bash
 rm -rf packages